andywer/threads.js/README.md

 Fixes a critical issue that prevented thread pools from running all jobs.
 Also brings some major performance improvements for browser (web worker) - based setups.
+Thank you, https://github.com/FlorianBruckner, for reporting the issues and helping to debug them!

 ### 0.6.1